October 25, 2018

 Omni Calculator has a beautifully designed roof pitch calculator.
-Simply enter the rise and run of your roof, and choose from several units of measurement, including feet, inches, and meters.
+You enter the rise and run of the roof, and can choose from several units of measurement, including feet, inches, and meters.

 The calculator will also tell you the roof pitch angle in degrees, radians, and more.
 Once you get the results from Omni Calculator, you can send them to yourself or save a unique link to your specific results.